Post-Discectomy Rehabilitation | Shift Spinal Health

 4

-A sustainable maintenance program that keeps the structural gains made during rehabilitation.
+A sustainable protection program to help hold the gains made during rehabilitation.

 In-Clinic Program